BIDS-numpy/numpy-paper/letters/editor.md

 - Python 2 EOL
 - scipy papers out

+- why did we have so many astronomy examples?  we can provide many more from a variety of fields, but these just seemed natural and there is a long connection with astronomy

 Dear Editor,

 NumPy is the fundamental array computing library for the Python